 “What’s your story, baby?” – Nicky Wire.

-So why is a passionate Northern Irish travel writer living in Poland, when thousands of Poles leave Poland to work in the UK and Ireland?
+So why is a passionate Northern Irish travel writer living in Poland, when thousands of Polish people leave Poland to work in the UK and Ireland year on year?
 Jonny’s motives are pure and simple.
-Fuelled from his heart and his mind.
-Jonny’s passion is in Eastern Europe, Jonny loves Poland.
+Fuelled from his heart and his mind, Jonny’s passion is in Eastern Europe, Jonny loves Poland.
 Here is Jonny’s story:

-I was born in Newtownards in 1980.
+I was born in Newtownards, Northern Ireland (Irlandia Północna) in 1980.
 In my early days living in Bangor, Northern Ireland I became infatuated with football, geography and history.
 I dreamed as a young child of playing football for Glentoran FC or Northern Ireland, but that was never going to happen.
 So I dreamed of travelling the world instead.
 On my journey, I wanted to earn a degree at University, make friends with people from every country and culture I could and see some of the world.
-My love for writing is undoubtedly the reason why I am launching this site.
+My love for writing intertwined with my base in Poland is undoubtedly the reason why I am launching this site.

-I studied Journalism in Belfast in 1997 and I studied Public Relations in Bournemouth (England) in 2003.
+I studied Journalism in Belfast (Northern Ireland) in 1997 and I studied Public Relations in Bournemouth (England) in 2003.
+I worked with many Polish people from 2004 – 2007, during which time, I visited Poland twice and made many Polish friends.
+My first visit was in 2005 and later again in 2007.
 By 2007 however, I had travelled around the world to about 30 countries including China, Belarus and Canada.
 In 2009, I was now living in Australia and by the age of 30 I had visited all 7 continents and around 50 countries.

 All of this was from working hard and travelling on a cheap backpacking budget.
+I had more than 50 jobs along the way.
 In 2011, I moved to Hong Kong.
 While based in Hong Kong, I was able to visit almost every country in Asia including places like East Timor, Bangladesh and North Korea.
 I also had a long term girlfriend there and we travelled the world together and I became a self employed professional travel blogger, writer and itinerary planner.

 Having cracked the esteemed and selfish “100 country mark” in 2015, I began to realise that staying in one country was what I needed in life now.
-I was 35 and homeless.
+I was 35 and homeless, the nomadic life had taken its toll.
 I was back in Poznań, Poland in 2015 but wanderlust got the better of me, so I headed to Bishkek in Kyrgyzstan and tried to make it my new home.
 But I only stayed a few months there, until life brought me to the city of Gdańsk in Poland in July 2016.
 It was here that I suddenly realised where my heart belonged, so I stayed!!

 “I’m an alien.
 I’m a legal alien.
 I’m an Ulsterman in Warszawa.” – Not Sting.